Help us remain the creative heart of the community

 Our Freedom: Then and Now

-Our Freedom: Then and Now is a new UK-wide, locally-led arts and creative programme which will produce 60 new pieces of work reflecting on what ‘Our Freedom’ means to local people and their communities, following the 80th anniversary of VE/VJ Day.
+Our Freedom: Then and Now was a UK-wide, locally-led arts and creative programme which produced new pieces of work reflecting on what ‘Our Freedom’ meant to local people and their communities, following the 80th anniversary of VE/VJ Day in 2025.

-Future Arts Centres will lead the programme, working with 60 arts centres and libraries, their communities and artists to create special cultural events, exhibitions and performances that are meaningful to people living in these places and across the UK.
+Led by Future Arts Centres, 60 arts centres and libraries worked with commissioned artists and local communities to create special cultural events, exhibitions and performances that were meaningful to people living in these places and across the UK.

-Queen’s Hall Arts will work with the community linked to RAF Spadeadam, a military base on the Northumberland and Cumbria border.
+Queen’s Hall Arts worked with the community linked to RAF Spadeadam, a military base on the Northumberland and Cumbria border.

-We have commissioned Creative Producer and Multimedia Participatory Artist Emma Tominey to deliver a series of workshops, using the poem Freedom Road by Simon Armitage as a starting point and asking people what freedom means to them.
+We commissioned Creative Producer and Multimedia Participatory Artist Emma Tominey to deliver a series of workshops, using the poem Freedom Road by Simon Armitage as a starting point, asking people what freedom means to them.

 Here's a video of award-winning poet, playwright, musician and novelist Simon Armitage performing his poem, Freedom Road